Madu-rosh/Code-Challange-Wiley/README.md

 - [Install Docker] (https://docs.docker.com/install/)
 - [Install Docker Compose] (https://docs.docker.com/compose/install/)

-After installing, just run the terminal as root where `docker-compose.yml` file is, run command.
+After installing, just open the terminal/powershell with proper privillages where `docker-compose.yml` file is, run command.

-`` bash
+``
-docker-compose build && docker-compose up -d && docker-compose logs -f ``
+docker-compose build && docker-compose up -d && docker-compose logs -f``

 ** - d ** means that it will run in the background and your terminal will not be locked and to kill the process just press `CTRL + C` on windows or` Command + C` on mac.